 Best Camping PillowS Reviewed

-For a camping pillow that gives support like a real one at home, we highly recommend the NEMO Fillo.
+For a camping pillow that gives support like the one at home, we highly recommend the NEMO Fillo.
 The luxury foam filling and inflatable air core are packed inside a soft microsuede cover that’s machine washable.
 The thickness of the pillow is easy to adjust with the handy twist valve.
 We love that it packs small but gives unmatched comfort at the same time.

 - Good Support